Canó’s 1st 3-homer game leads Mets over Padres 5-2

-NEW YORK (AP) — Robinson Canó hit three home runs, breaking loose from a season-long slump in a huge way and leading Jason Vargas and the New York Mets over the San Diego Padres 5-2 Tuesday night.
+It happened Tuesday night when Canó hit three home runs in a game for the first time in his 15-year career, powering Jason Vargas and the New York Mets over the San Diego Padres 5-2.

-The 36-year-old Canó drove in all five runs and went 4 for 4.
-Vargas pitched one-hit ball for six shutout innings, possibly enhancing his trade value.
+Canó drove in all five runs and went 4 for 4, punctuating his performance with a pair of second-deck shots.

-Canó began the day batting just .243 with six homers in his first season with the Mets.
+The second baseman began the day batting just .243 with six homers in his first season with the Mets.
 Yet before the game, manager Mickey Callaway expressed confidence that Canó would produce, putting him in the category of “Hall of Fame hitters.”

-Canó homered three times in a game for the first time in his career.
+Canó connected at Citi Field for the first time since early April.
 It was just the third three-homer game ever by a Mets player at home — Lucas Duda and Kirk Nieuwenhuis both did it in July 2015.

-After singling in the first, Canó made it 1-0 in the fourth with his first home run at Citi Field since early April.
+“You’d like to do it, to see how it feels,” Canó said, pausing and smiling before adding, “it feels good.”

-Canó hit a two-run homer off Chris Paddack (6-5) in the sixth and a two-run shot in the seventh off Logan Allen — both drives sailed into the second deck.
+After singling in the first, Canó hit a solo homer in the fourth.
+Canó lined a two-run homer off Chris Paddack (6-5) in the sixth and a two-run shot in the seventh off Logan Allen.

 Of Canó’s nine homers this year, five have come since the All-Star break.
 This was his 23rd career multihomer game and first since 2017 with Seattle.